Instance-JS/Instance/docs/table-of-elements.md

 Whether something is *specifically* an acronym is of architecturally significant semantic importance:
-A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... until one must formalize exactly **HOW** arbitrary-length variable names should be mapped within a case-sensitive data application and vice versa... and, more importantly, maintain internal consistency as to why those names were chosen above others.
+A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... until one must formalize exactly **HOW** arbitrary-length variable names should be mapped within a case-sensitive data application and vice versa... and, more importantly, maintain internal consistency as to **WHY** those specific names were chosen above others.
 Without a formally defined system with which to differentiate between acronyms and abbreviations / shorthand, one is essentially choosing naming 'conventions' at random.